Durham County Championship 2026 preview: Everything you need to know

 • Key fantasy cricket picks include Ben Raine and value option George Drissell

-Durham approach the new County Championship campaign with a point to prove after a bruising 2025 season.
-It ended in heartbreak.
-Relegation was confirmed by the narrowest of margins, with a single point separating Ryan Campbell’s side from safety.
+Durham approach the new County Championship campaign with a point to prove after a bruising 2025 season that ultimately ended in heartbreak.
+Relegation was confirmed by the narrowest of margins, with a single point separating Ryan Campbell’s side from safety in a tightly contested table.

-It was a stark contrast to the optimism that followed their return to the top tier in 2024.
-A well constructed squad had hinted at a team ready to establish itself among the elite.
-Instead, inconsistency and ill fortune halted that progress.
-This Durham Season Preview is therefore framed by both frustration and opportunity.
+It was a stark contrast to the optimism that followed their return to the top tier in 2024, when a well-constructed squad hinted at a team ready to establish itself among the elite.
+Instead, inconsistency and ill fortune combined to halt that progress at crucial moments throughout the campaign.
+This Durham Season Preview is therefore framed by both frustration and opportunity, as the club looks to reset and respond.

 Squad context and key absences

-There were mitigating factors behind last season’s struggles.
-The absence of David Bedingham for all but six matches hurt badly.
-It deprived Durham of one of their most reliable run scorers.
-Brydon Carse was also limited to a single appearance.
+There were several mitigating factors behind last season’s struggles, many of which disrupted continuity and weakened the side at key moments.
+The absence of David Bedingham for all but six matches hurt badly, depriving Durham of one of their most reliable and productive run scorers.
+Brydon Carse was also limited to a single appearance, further reducing their impact with both bat and ball.

-Both are expected to play far bigger roles this summer.
-Their availability alone could shift the balance significantly.
-In this Durham Season Preview, their returns feel less like reinforcements and more like new signings.
+Both players are expected to play far bigger roles this summer, and their availability alone could shift the balance significantly across multiple formats.
+In this Durham Season Preview, their returns feel less like reinforcements and more like the arrival of new signings who can reshape the side.

 Durham season preview: Conditions at Chester-le-Street

-Chester-le-Street remained a venue where bowlers dictated terms.
-First-innings totals averaged a healthy 355.
-Seam dominated proceedings, delivering more than three quarters of the overs.
-It also claimed the vast majority of wickets.
+Chester-le-Street remained a venue where bowlers dictated terms, with conditions that consistently favoured disciplined seam attacks over the course of matches.
+First-innings totals averaged a healthy 355, suggesting there was still value for batters who applied themselves properly.
+Seam dominated proceedings, delivering more than three quarters of the overs while also claiming the vast majority of wickets.

-That suits Durham’s strengths perfectly.
-Carse, Matthew Potts, Ben Raine, Mark Wood and Sam Conners form a formidable pace core.
-The arrivals of Archie Bailey and Kasey Aldridge add further depth.
-Emerging talents James Minto and Daniel Hogg strengthen an already well-stocked attack.
+That suits Durham’s strengths perfectly, particularly given the depth and quality of their pace resources.
+Carse, Matthew Potts, Ben Raine, Mark Wood and Sam Conners form a formidable core, capable of sustaining pressure across long spells.
+The arrivals of Archie Bailey and Kasey Aldridge add further depth, while emerging talents James Minto and Daniel Hogg strengthen an already well-stocked attack.

 Batting platform and middle order strength

-With the bat, there is quiet confidence.
-Emilio Gay and Alex Lees each passed 950 runs last season.
-They provided a dependable platform at the top of the order.
+With the bat, there is a sense of quiet confidence within the squad, built on performances that showed promise even during a difficult campaign.
+Emilio Gay and Alex Lees each passed 950 runs last season, providing a dependable and consistent platform at the top of the order.

-If they replicate that consistency, it sets the stage for a powerful middle order.
-Bedingham, Colin Ackermann, Ollie Robinson and Graham Clark can then impose themselves on matches.
-This structure gives the Durham Season Preview a sense of balance that was underused last year.
+If they are able to replicate that level of consistency, it will set the stage for a powerful and potentially match-defining middle order.
+Bedingham, Colin Ackermann, Ollie Robinson and Graham Clark can then impose themselves on matches in a variety of situations.
+This structure gives the Durham Season Preview a sense of balance that was present but underused last year.

 Fantasy focus and player valuations

-From a fantasy cricket perspective, Durham offer several intriguing options.
-Ben Raine stands out as a premium all-rounder.
-He amassed 2,040 points last season and averaged close to 157 per match.
+From a fantasy cricket perspective, Durham offer several intriguing options, particularly for those looking to balance reliability with value.
+Ben Raine stands out as a premium all-rounder after amassing 2,040 points last season while averaging close to 157 per match.

-His impact was not limited to one discipline.
-He took 44 wickets, placing him among the leading bowlers.
-He also scored 468 runs, including a century.
-That all-round output underlines his value.
+His impact was not limited to one discipline, as he took 44 wickets to place himself among the leading bowlers in the competition.
+He also contributed 468 runs, including a century, which highlights the consistency and versatility of his all-round output.
+That combination underlines his value in fantasy formats.

-George Drissell is a more budget-friendly pick at £5.0m or below.
-Among players in that bracket, he matched the best for total points.
-He also chipped in with useful runs.
-An average of 27 with the bat, alongside 17 wickets, makes him appealing in spin-friendly conditions.
-This Durham Season Preview highlights the value of multi-skill players in fantasy formats.
+George Drissell represents a more budget-friendly pick at £5.0m or below, yet still delivers strong returns relative to his price bracket.
+Among players in that category, he matched the best for total points while also contributing useful runs lower down the order.
+An average of 27 with the bat, alongside 17 wickets, makes him particularly appealing in spin-friendly conditions.
+This Durham Season Preview highlights the growing importance of multi-skill players in fantasy formats.

 Durham season preview: Value picks to watch

-For fantasy players, Drissell stands out as a strong value option.
-This is especially true in spin-friendly conditions.
-Raine’s all-round consistency also makes him a reliable high-end pick across formats.
+For fantasy players, Drissell stands out as a strong value option, particularly in conditions that bring spin into the game more prominently.
+Raine’s all-round consistency also makes him a reliable high-end pick across formats, offering both stability and upside.

 Transfers and squad evolution

-The winter has brought notable movement in the squad.
-Aldridge and Bailey have turned loan spells into permanent deals.
-That strengthens both batting depth and seam resources.
+The winter has brought notable movement within the squad, although much of it has focused on reinforcing existing strengths rather than reshaping the group entirely.
+Aldridge and Bailey have turned loan spells into permanent deals, strengthening both batting depth and seam resources in the process.

-Afghanistan’s Shafiqullah Ghafari has extended his stay.
-As a domestic-registered player, he bolsters a spin unit that includes Callum Parkinson and Drissell.
+Afghanistan’s Shafiqullah Ghafari has extended his stay, and as a domestic-registered player he bolsters a spin unit that already includes Callum Parkinson and Drissell.
+This adds variety and flexibility to their bowling options.

-There have been departures too.
-Bas de Leede has stepped away to focus on international duty with the Netherlands.
-Stanley McAlindon has also been released.
-The seam department has changed as well.
-Paul Coughlin has joined Lancashire, while Mitchell Killeen has moved to Essex.
-One overseas slot remains open, leaving room for a late addition.
+There have been departures as well, with Bas de Leede stepping away to focus on international duty with the Netherlands, while Stanley McAlindon has also been released.
+The seam department has seen further change, as Paul Coughlin has joined Lancashire and Mitchell Killeen has moved to Essex.
+One overseas slot remains open, leaving room for a potential late addition that could further strengthen the squad.

 For a full breakdown of moves across the competition, see our County Championship 2026 transfers guide.